This Is the End: Development

-Goldberg commented on the influences contributing to his writing of the film, "If you drilled down to the core of what I do, it's just ripping off little bits of Charlie Kaufman.
+This Is the End was based on Jay and Seth Versus the Apocalypse, a short film written by Seth Rogen, Evan Goldberg and Jason Stone, and directed by Stone in 2007.
+Goldberg explained the influences surrounding the film: "If you drilled down to the core of what I do, it's just ripping off little bits of Charlie Kaufman.
 Seth and I always loved The Larry Sanders Show too.
 And the popularity of reality television now also feeds into that idea of whether what we're watching is actually real.
 We thought working with our friends in that situation would be awesome because they're all comedians willing to take stabs at themselves."
 The actors play fictionalized and exaggerated versions of themselves in the film.

+The film's working title was The Apocalypse, which was later changed to The End of the World.
+On December 20, 2012, a day before the Mayan prediction of the apocalypse, the title was changed to This Is the End upon the release of the first teaser trailer and poster.
+This was done at the request of Rogen's Paul costar Simon Pegg, who wrote to Rogen in concern that The End of the World was similar to his own comedy film The World's End, which was also released in the summer of 2013 and centered around an apocalypse with an ensemble cast.
+As The World's End was also the name of a key location in that film, Pegg was concerned that he could not change the title of his film.